elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 end
 ```

-Without an API, in order to create a registry, we need to go through a `GenServer` function, with the right parameters, to create a bucket, again we need a `GenServer` function, as well as for retrieving one.
-All obviously quite error-prone:
+Without an API, in order to create a registry, we need to go through a `GenServer` function, with the right parameters; to create a bucket, again we need a `GenServer` function; again the same for retrieving one, like this:

 ```
 {:ok, reg} = GenServer.start(KV.Registry, :ok)